 "How does Noah have a fragment of the Black Gold War Chariot Armor?"

-Leon was baffled.
+Leon was completely baffled.

-In the Silver Dragon Sanctuary, the only one who knew his true human identity was Rossweise.
-And one of the key pieces of evidence proving he was human was his Black Gold War Chariot Armor.
+In the Silver Dragon Sanctuary, Rossweise was the only one who knew his true human identity.
+The Black Gold War Chariot Armor was one of the key pieces of evidence that proved he was human.

 The Man in Black Armor.